 Have your Say about Planning an ESL Listening Lesson

 What steps do you follow when planning a listening lesson?
+Did you know how to plan a listening lesson plan already?
 Leave a comment below and let us know what you think.
+We’d love to hear from you.